• A

 Passed 3 introductory courses (with at least one from both List A and List B).

-This course introduces students to the acoustic aspects of speech sounds.
-We will look at 1) the acoustic nature of different 'components' of speech such as vowels, consonants, stress, tone, and voice quality; and 2) how the study of speech can be applied to various areas of inquiry such as speech perception and production, the learning of new sounds, sociophonetics, and forensic phonetics.
-Students will get hands-on experience with Praat, a free computer program for the analysis of speech.
-Prior knowledge of phonetics will be helpful but not obligatory.
-Students with little background on the study of speech are encouraged to read the recommended introductory textbooks before the course starts.
+This course introduces students to the scientific study of speech, focusing on speech acoustics.
+It covers 1) the articulatory and acoustic characteristics of vowels, consonants, stress, tone, and voice quality, and 2) applications of phonetics, including speech perception and production, speech learning, sociophonetics, and forensic phonetics.
+Students will gain hands-on experience with Praat, a free software tool for speech analysis.
+Prior knowledge of phonetics is helpful but not obligatory.
+Students with limited background in phonetics are encouraged to review introductory textbooks recommended in the course syllabus before the course begins.

 Topics

-The acoustic properties of various components of speech (e.g. vowels, consonants, stress, tone, and voice quality), speech perception and production, sociophonetics, second language speech learning, forensic phonetics
+The articulatory and acoustic properties of various speech ‘components’ (e.g. vowels, consonants, stress, tone, and voice quality), speech perception and production, sociophonetics, speech learning, forensic phonetics

 Objectives